-What would the effect of laminating the maple, or sandwiching these between composite layers?
-This can be investigated using the synthesizer tool, available in the Sustainability database of CES EduPack.
+What would the effect of laminating the maple, or sandwiching these between composite layers be?
+This can be investigated using the synthesizer tool, available in all Advanced Specialist databases of CES EduPack.

 Both questions above can be answered using the multi-layer model in the Synthesizer tool.
 Alternating longitudinal and transverse 2 mm maple layers in the 5-layer model and a 7-layer model with the same structure sandwiched between 0.42 mm layers of unidirectional (UD) prepreg GFRP and CFRP, respectively, were created.
 The results are shown below.